okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/saml/index.md

 ### Single IdP vs multiple IdPs

-If you’re building an internal integration and you want to SAML-enable it to integrate with your corporate SAML identity provider, then you’re looking at supporting only a single IdP.
+If you’re building an internal integration and you want to SAML-enable it to integrate with your corporate SAML Identity Provider, then you’re looking at supporting only a single IdP.
 In this case, your integration only needs to deal with a single set of IdP metadata (cert, endpoints, and so on).

 <div class="half">